 What is a pardon in Pennsylvania?
 Pardons refer to a constitutional procedure by which the Pennsylvania Board of Pardons reviews an application for ‘clemency’ (which asks to have the applicant’s criminal conduct ‘pardoned’, or forgiven).
 It is the only process by which a misdemeanor or felony conviction can be removed, or erased, from your criminal history (before you are 70 years old – after you turn 70, an expungement is possible).

 Anyone with a criminal conviction in Pennsylvania can apply for a pardon by the governor.
-(Not sure if you have a criminal record in PA?)
-If a Pardon is granted, then the criminal record can be expunged, or cleared.
+(Not sure if you have a criminal record in PA?
+There are two types.)
+If a Pardon is granted, then the criminal record can then be expunged (or cleared).
 More importantly, a pardon erases the offense as if it never happened.
 It need not be disclosed on any application or job interview.

 Pardon Process in Pennsylvania

 The PA pardon process is somewhat straightforward, but a considerable amount of work must be done in order for it to have a chance at being successful.

 As you’re about to see, it can also be very time-consuming.